Alexandra & District Speedway Inc

 Don Stillman was inaugural President, The Alexandra Club was one of the first "new" clubs to form in the North East of Victoria and in January 1971 launched the track known as Alexandra District Speedway, the track was a kidney shaped circuit popular with both drivers and spectators, because of its closeness to other speedways drivers would often visit from Euroa and Seymour.

-Alexandra converted to a convential speedway in the early eighty's, later adding a concrete safety fence and lighting for night racing.
+Alexandra converted to a conventional speedway in the early eighty's, later adding a concrete safety fence and lighting for night racing.

 Many divisions race at the venue including Sprintcars, Super Sedans, Juniors, Standard Saloons, Ladies and the Crash'n'Bash section.